HeyMoon/learningenglish/EnglishVocabularyInUse-Upper-intermediate/unit_11/at_home.md

 1. a flat raised area

-2. a flat area of stone or grass outside a house, where people sit ans sometimes eat
+2. a flat area of stone or grass outside a house, where people sit and sometimes eat

     ![](./terrac_noun_004_2571.jpg)